Sylvain-Topeza/inria-internship/README.md

 # Generalization in Diffusion Models — Reproduction and Critical Analysis

-This repository archives the research internship project I conducted at **Inria (Mokaplan team), France’s National Institute for Research in Computer Science and Automation (2025)**.
+This repository archives the research internship project I conducted at **Inria (Mokaplan team), France’s National Institute for Research in Computer Science (2025)**.

 It reproduces and extends the experiments of:

 > **Zahra Kadkhodaie, Florentin Guth, Eero P. Simoncelli, Stéphane Mallat (2024)**